Toynbee Hall: History

 In 1883, Barnett gave a lecture at St John's College, Oxford to gain support for his idea.
 Barnett was able to gather enough support and a committee called the "University Settlement of East London" was set up by Oxford.
 With these ideas and the support of universities, Barnett founded Toynbee Hall, the first settlement house in the world.
 Named after another social reformer, Arnold Toynbee, Toynbee Hall first opened its doors on Christmas Eve in 1884.
 Samuel Barnett was named as the first warden of the hall and Oxford and Cambridge university students came to work at the hall.

-By 1910 more settlement houses were founded in England in the areas of Manchester, Glasgow, Edinburgh, Dundee, Birmingham, Liverpool, and elsewhere in London; as well as in Holland, France, Germany, Sweden, Denmark, Finland, Austria, and the United States.
+By 1910 more settlement houses were founded in the United Kingdom in the areas of Manchester, Glasgow, Edinburgh, Dundee, Birmingham, Liverpool, and elsewhere in London; as well as in Holland, France, Germany, Sweden, Denmark, Finland, Austria, and the United States.
 In 1911 the leaders of the social settlement movement founded the National Federation of Settlements.
 One of the best known settlement houses that was inspired after a visit to Toynbee Hall is Hull House in Chicago, founded by Jane Addams and Ellen Gates Starr in 1889.

 Over time Toynbee Hall implemented many different educational community programmes.
 At its opening, Toynbee Hall introduced University Extension Society lectures.
 These lectures were taught by university professors.
 At the programme's peak, in the 1890s, classes were taught in over 134 topics including; literature, zoology, ethics, philosophy, etc. In order to further promote education, 36 societies or clubs were created in different areas, such as, music, art, history, and science.
 One of these societies was founded in 1889 and was called the "Toynbee Travellers".
 This group was created after a group of Toynbee Hall residents travelled to Belgium in 1887.
 Toynbee Hall also began hosting Smoking Room Debates in which community members and invited speakers would come to debate issues of the day.
 This tradition continued for over twenty years.
 In 1899, the Poor Man's Lawyer service was introduced.
-This programme gives free legal services to those who can not afford it, and continues to the present day.
+This programme gives free legal services to those who cannot afford it, and continues to the present day.